tybottorff/bottorffdocs/linsley_postdoc/literature_notes.md

  - reverse transcribe RNA with enzyme with terminal transferase activity to add untemplated C nucleotides to 3' end of cDNA
  - template switch oligonucleotide (TSO) containing complementary poly(G) stretch anchors to this untemplated region of C nucleotides and allows reverse transcriptase to switch templates and extend cDNA to end of TSO which includes a common adaptor sequence
  - result is that one pair of primers targeting 5' adaptor and constant region is able to amplify all TCR rearrangements
+# *HLA-DQA1* and *HLA-DQB1* in Celiac disease predisposition: practical implications of the HLA molecular typing
+ - HLA class I and II genes code for cell surface glycoproteins important for antigen presentation and self-recognition by immune cells
+ - HLA class I heterodimers consist of alpha-heavy chain (encoded by *HLA-A/B/C*) and small beta-microglobulin
+ - HLA class II heterodimers (alpha and beta chains) specified by genes in HLA-D region (*DPA/B1*, *DQA/B1*, *DRB1/A*)
 # HLA-DRB alleles are differentially expressed by tumor cells in breast carcinoma
 # Holistic approach to immune checkpoint inhibitor-related adverse events
  - irAEs usually occur within the first months after ICI treatment but can develop as early as after the first dose or as late as years after ICI treatment